 Antiarrhythmic drugs and NOACs: A common combination with under-recognised interaction

 A 68-year-old male, with a history of cigarette smoking and high blood pressure, presented with atypical chest pain and palpitations.
 He was overweight (body mass index, 28kg/m2).
 Electrocardiogram (ECG) showed mild left ventricular hypertrophy (LVH), and echocardiogram showed moderate left atrial enlargement (4.5 cm), but no significant valvular heart disease.
 An ambulatory ECG documented paroxysmal atrial fibrillation (AF) with an average ventricular rate of 130 bpm.
-Coronary angiogram revealed a 60 percent narrowing of the circumflex artery, but normal fractional flow reserve.
+Coronary angiogram revealed a 60 percent narrowing of the circumflex artery, with normal fractional flow reserve.
 The coronary artery disease (CAD) was managed pharmacologically.

 He was given the antiarrhythmic agent (AAD) sotalol (80 mg BID) and the non-vitamin K antagonist oral anticoagulant (NOAC) rivaroxaban (20 mg QD).
-However, he continued to experience mild but frequent AF episodes.
+However, he continued to experience brief but frequent AF episodes.
 As the patient preferred further conservative treatment, dronedarone (400 mg BID) was started.
 He responded well to dronedarone.
 There was no change in liver function or in QTc interval.
 Apixaban 5 mg BID was used instead of rivaroxaban.

 There are 4 pillars in AF management: prevention of stroke and systemic embolism, rate control, rhythm control, and management of risk factors.
 NOACs are the most effective medication for stroke prevention, but their interaction with permeability glycoprotein (P-gp) and some cytochrome enzymes (e.g. CYP3A4) makes them susceptible to some interactions with both rate and rhythm controlling drugs.

-Dronedarone is recommended for the prevention of recurrent symptomatic AF in patients with stable CAD, non-pathological LVH and normal left ventricular function.1 Clinical trials have demonstrated the efficacy of dronedarone in reducing AF symptoms in patients with paroxysmal/persistent AF, and reduced cardiovascular (CV) hospitalisation and death in the ATHENA trial.2,3 (Table) However, it should not be used in patients with permanent AF and in those with impaired heart function.4,5 Concomitant use of digoxin with its interaction with dronedarone might be the underlying reason.6 (Table)
+Dronedarone is recommended for the prevention of recurrent symptomatic AF in patients with stable CAD, non-pathological LVH and normal left ventricular function.1 Clinical trials have demonstrated the efficacy of dronedarone in reducing AF symptoms in patients with paroxysmal/persistent AF, and reduced cardiovascular (CV) hospitalisation and death in the ATHENA trial.2,3 (Table) However, it should not be used in patients with permanent AF and in those with impaired heart function.4,5 Concomitant use of digoxin, with its interaction with dronedarone might be the underlying reason.6 (Table)

 As AADs are often combined with NOACs, potential drug interactions should be recognised.
 Amiodarone will increase the bleeding risk in patients on NOACs.
 Plasma concentration of NOACs will also increase with dronedarone.6